-PART 1 MANAGEMENT
+PART I MANAGEMENT

-1.1 Corporate commitment by the accountable manager.

-1.2 Safety and quality policy.

-- 1.3 Management personnel.

-- 1.4 Duties and responsibilities of the management personnel.

-- 1.5 Management organisation chart.

-- 1.6 List of certifying staff.

-- 1.7 Manpower resources.

-- 1.8 General description of the facilities at each address intended to be approved.

-- 1.9 Organisations intended scope of work.

-- 1.10 Notification procedure to the CAD regarding changes to the organisation's activities/approval/location/personnel.

-- 1.11Exposition amendment procedures including, if applicable, delegated procedures.
+- 1.1 Corporate commitment by the accountable manager. - 1.2 Safety and quality policy. - I.3 Management personnel. - 1.4 Duties and responsibilities of the management personnel. - 1.5 Management organisation chart. - 1.6 List of certifying staff and supporting B1 and B2 support staff. - 1.7 Manpower resources. - 1.8 General description of the facilities at each address intended to be approved. - 1.9 Organisations intended scope of work. - 1.10 Notification procedure to the CAA regarding changes to the organisation's activities/approval/location/personnel. - 1.11 Exposition amendment procedures including, if applicable, delegated procedures.